Toyota’s 2020 Highlander:

 It doesn’t take a rocket scientist – hell, it doesn’t take Donald Trump! – to realize the face of transportation in a post-pandemic world may be forever changed.
 And if ‘forever’ seems overtly dramatic, can we agree transportation will be changed for the foreseeable future?
 What appeared to be an inexorable (albeit halting and region-specific) move toward public transportation, shared transportation and subscription services has had a front-end, high-speed collision with a highly contagious virus that can’t be seen, felt or touched – until you have it.
 And with our susceptibility to infection comes – at least for me, perhaps for many – a very real desire for private, go-it-alone transportation.
 In short, it may be time to reconsider the personal car or crossover, and few companies put as much thought – or as many resources – into personal transportation than Toyota.
 Exhibit A: Toyota’s newly redesigned Highlander.

 Since the Highlander’s launch almost twenty years ago, it has served as a reliable indicator (if not benchmark) of the midsize, car-based SUV.
 One notable step up from the Mother Ship’s compact RAV4, the Highlander gave growing or older families the room and utility those families believe they need.
 In combination with an accessible price point, reasonably nimble performance and eventual adaptation of hybrid drivetrains, the Highlander (in any variant) has become the go-to tool for – at this point – millions of families, including youngish couples and empty nesters.
+If your car unfortunately breaks down during a drive, then don’t hesitate to call your local towing service to assist you to a mechanic.

 Built atop an all-new platform, which Toyota dubs its Toyota New Global Architecture (TNGA-K), what is described as a ‘robust new foundation’ does what is expected of a robust new foundation, offering a stiffened structure and, by extension, better handling and ride.
 Or, as the press release puts it, ‘even greater capability, comfort and safety’.